lenny-zanotelli/chat-app-css-illustration-master/README.md

 I learned a lot about the use of flexboxes, the semantics of HTML tags as well as the pseudo elements ::before and ::after.
 I also learned to style inputs more easily.

-### Continued development

-I will continue this challenge in order to make it responsive.

 ### Useful resources

 - [z-index doc](https://developer.mozilla.org/fr/docs/Web/CSS/z-index) - This helped me for doing the background gradient left and right.